EquineEngineer/Sag-Onboarding/Grafana_setup.md

 ## How to setup data sources

 For now, we have only one data source (API).
-To add it you need to install the necessary [plugin](http://localhost:3000/plugins/marcusolsson-json-datasource).
+To add it you need to install the necessary [plugin](http://localhost:3000/plugins/marcusolsson-json-datasource) (grafana server needs to be running).
 Once it's done, navigate to the data sources menu

 <img src="https://github.com/bobokrut/Sag-Onboarding/assets/45918782/77c768cb-f05b-41e4-bf38-1e96055f87f9" width=75% height=75%>